All Episodes

 Try it.

-You ready on Sunday 31?
+You ready on Sunsite 31?

 All right, Andrea Mitchell had to be listening to this program early today.

-This is Andrea Mitchell analyzing dingy Harry.
+This is Andrea Mitchell analyzing Dingy Harry.

 Clarence, it was quite a scene still today.